-As at May 31, 2013, the long-term investment consists of an available-for-sale investment in approximately 2.7% of the common shares, at \$0.10 per share, of SRL Nano Corporation, a privately held California company specializing in the use of new patented materials that exhibit high strength at elevated temperatures.
+The long-term investment consists of an available-for-sale investment in approximately 2.7% of the common shares, at \$0.10 per share, of SRL Nano Corporation, a privately held California company specializing in the use of new patented materials that exhibit high strength at elevated temperatures.
 As there is no quoted market price for the shares, they have been measured at cost.

-At July 31, 2012, a complaint was filed by the Company with the Superior Court of the State of California seeking compensation for damages from SRL Nano.
+At June 18, 2012, a complaint was filed by the Company with the Superior Court of the State of California seeking compensation for damages from SRL Nano.
 At January 31, 2013, the parties entered into a settlement agreement and mutual release to have the investment sold to a third party for \$250,000 with a down payment of \$9,000.
-At the report date, \$178,979 has been received, and the third party has agreed to pay the balance by July 31, 2013.

-Carry ing Amount
+By August 9, 2013, the investment was sold in the amount of \$250,000.

+Carrying Amoun

 Investment at February 28, 2013 \$ 250,000

+Proceeds from sale of investment 250,000

-Investment at May 31, 2013 \$ 250,000
+Investment at August 31, 2013 \$ -